-After initiating in 2018 a Beekeeping Pilot, Naturevolution start a reforestation project near the villages of Makay: village forests.
+After initiating in 2018 a Beekeeping Pilot, Naturevolution start a reforestation project near the villages of Makay: 1 Million trees for the Makay.
 But we could start this project without you explain this autumn how it fits in both a specific local context and in a worrying global context.
 Through 6 items we take stock of the current state of deforestation, commitments and actions initiated by the different governments, reforestation initiatives in terms especially in Madagascar and finally the possible actions to your scale to fight against deforestation .
 An entire program !

 Deforestation in Madagascar